 No visit would be complete without a visit to our gift shop!
-We are pleased to offer a range of Cathedral themed books and souvenirs, Blitz themed sweets and memorabilia, and cards, CD’s, and other items.
+We are pleased to offer a range of Cathedral themed books and souvenirs and memorabilia.
 The shop can be found opposite the entrance to the New Cathedral, next to the steps up to the Ruins.

 Shop Opening Hours: